SiFTW/MitchellLabWebsite/content/post/lymit-2022-a-new-conference-on-studing-lymphoma-with-interdisciplinary-techniques/confInfo.md

 ## Speaker Lineup.

 The lineup is to be confirmed but includes representatives of many groups leading interdisciplinary approaches to studying lymphoma.
-The latest lineup is shown below:
+The latest lineup is shown below, and can be [downloaded to print here](https://mitchell.science/Lymit-programme.pdf).
 ![](lineupImage.jpg)